Sessions and server side state

 - one for persistent session data.

-Hierarchies of scopes and multiple sessions (advanced use) ¶
+Named users scopes and multiple sessions ¶

-Closing sessions (and other states) ¶
+Closing sessions ¶

-It is also possible to selectively discard only services, persistent data, or volatile data (see the Eliom_state module).
+It is also possible to discard selectively only services, persistent data or volatile data (see the Eliom_state module).
 But this may be periculous.
 Be very careful when doing this, as you are desynchronizing the three kinds of sessions.

-- It is a good idea to close the session when a user tries to connect, even if it is already connected.
+- It is a good idea to close the session when a user tries to connect, even if it is already connected,

 - You may also want to unset some request-scoped Eliom references when discarding a state,